gbdev/pandocs/content/Video_Display.md

 transfer a block of 10h bytes.
 That are 8 tstates in Normal Speed Mode, and 16 "fast" tstates in Double Speed Mode.
-Older MBC controllers (like MBC1-4) and slower ROMs are not guaranteed to support General Purpose or H-Blank DMA, that's because there are always 2 bytes transferred per microsecond (even if the itself program runs it Normal Speed Mode).
+Older MBC controllers (like MBC1-4) and slower ROMs are not guaranteed to support General Purpose or HBlank DMA, that's because there are always 2 bytes transferred per microsecond (even if the itself program runs it Normal Speed Mode).